 Like a classic peanut butter cookie crossed with shortbread, these simple and wonderfully rich Tahini Sugar Cookies biscuits are the perfect accompaniment to a cup of coffee or tea.
-Whip up a batch for a treat no one will want to part with.
+Whip up a batch for a treat no one will want to put down.

 Tahini Sugar Cookie Sandwiches: For a real treat of a variation, sandwich chocolate tahini or ice cream between two of these cookies.

 Reprinted with permission from The Tahini Table by Amy Zitelman, Agate Publishing, November 2020.